Hyperparticle/udify/README.md

 ### Training the Model

+Before training, make sure the dataset is downloaded and extracted into the `data` directory and the multilingual dataset is generated with `scripts/concat_ud_data.sh`.
 To train the multilingual model (fine-tune UD on BERT), run the command

 ```bash
 python train.py --config config/ud/multilingual/udify_bert_finetune_multilingual.json --name multilingual